-The selftests are used for isolating problems in the HP 54501A.
 The selftests may be invoked from any menu by pressing the front-panel UTIL key and then selecting selftest menu softkey.
-Figure 6-12 are the available choices in the HP 54501A Selftest Menu.
+Figure 6-12 is the available choices in the HP 54501A Selftest Menu.

 The tests may be run individually or, by selecting test all softkey, consecutively.
 After each selftest has been completed, a message of pass or fail for that selftest will be displayed.
 If failed messages are displayed for components or circuitry on the System Board Assembly, it may help to perform the adjustment procedures in section 4 of this manual.
 If the selftests continue to fail, the System Board Assembly must be returned to the factory for service.
 Component level troubleshooting is not supported in this manual.